ufal/npfl138/exam/questions.md

 - Elaborate on BERT training process (what are the two objectives used and how exactly the corresponding losses are computed).
 [10]

+- Describe the architecture of a Vision Transformer – how input images are represented, draw the Transformer encoder layer and the FFN sublayer, how the distribution over predicted classes is computed, what positional embeddings are used (and what alternative positional embeddings were tried).
+[10]

+#### Questions@:, Lecture 11 Questions
+- Define the Markov Decision Process, including the definition of the return.
+[5]

+- Define the value function such that all expectations are over simple random variables (actions, states, rewards), not whole episodes.
+[5]

+- Define the action-value function such that all expectations are over simple random variables (actions, states, rewards), not whole episodes.
+[5]

+- Express the value function using the action-value function, and express the action-value function using the value function.
+[5]

+- Formulate the policy gradient theorem.
+[5]

+- Prove the part of the policy gradient theorem showing the value of $\nabla_{\boldsymbol\theta} v_\pi(s)$.
+[10]

+- Assuming the policy gradient theorem, formulate the loss used by the REINFORCE algorithm and show how can its gradient be expressed as an expectation over states and actions.
+[5]

+- Write down the REINFORCE algorithm, including the loss formula.
+[10]

+- Show that introducing baseline does not influence validity of the policy gradient theorem.
+[5]

+- Write down the REINFORCE with baseline algorithm, including both loss formulas.
+[10]

+- Sketch the overall structure and training procedure of the Neural Architecture Search.
+You do not need to describe how exactly is the block produced by the controller.
+[5]